 Office Space.
 On December 31, 2009, DiscLive, Inc., a wholly-owned subsidiary of the Company, entered into a letter agreement amending the sublease with HDNet LLC, an affiliate of Radical Holdings LP.
 Pursuant to the letter agreement, DiscLive, Inc. assigned the sublease to IMKI Ventures, Inc., another wholly-owned subsidiary of the Company and IMKI Ventures, Inc. subleased from HDNet LLC approximately 600 square feet of office space.
 The rent was \$900 per month, utilities included.
-Lease expense for the years ending December 31, 2010 and 2009 was \$9,000 and \$10,800, respectively.
 During October 2010, the sublease was terminated.
+Lease expense under this related party sublease for the year ending December 31, 2010 was \$9,000.